CapranDreams/ShakeTableController/README.md

 - **Pull-down resistor** (internal pulldown used for homing switch)

 ### Recommended Specifications
-- Ball screw pitch: 5mm per revolution
+- Ball screw pitch: 5mm per revolution (10mm would be more ideal, but I am using 5mm)
-- Microstep setting: 1600 steps/revolution (8 microsteps)
+- Microstep setting: 400 - 1600 (lower is better since we want fast response times and higher torque)
 - Homing switch: Normally open, connects GPIO23 to VCC when closed

 ## Pin Configuration